davidsusu/tree-printer/README.md

        │                 │
 I'm a child...
 I'm an other child...
 ```

+For more available printers see the `hu.webarticum.treeprinter.printer.*` packages.

 Of course, `TreePrinter` implementations have many options for controlling the output.
 You can change the lining characters, the aligning, and so on.